The processing funnel

-So, if your child is getting “stuck,” you can help by talking to them about how they feel, remove them from overstimulating environments and help them create awareness with what they are feeling.
+First, try talking to your child about how they feel.
+Also, removing them from overstimulating environments can be helpful; doing so will help the focus and create awareness with what they are feeling.

-Instead of preaching social skills and time management, flip the priority pyramid and work on the sensory aspect that is impeding your child from making progress.
+Instead of preaching social skills and time management, flip the priority pyramid and work identifying and training the sensory aspect that is impeding your child from making progress.

 Doing this and the rest will more easily follow.